 Some time ago Instagram deleted millions of fake followers – in an attempt to keep their platform bot-free.
 As a result, celebrities such as Kylie Jenner and Justin Bieber lost millions of followers.
 It’s important to realize that fake followers do not engage with content in the same way real people would.
 Seeing comments from bots under an Instagram post doesn’t encourage further interactions.

 On the contrary, comments from bots kill the vibe and make the whole social media experience far less authentic.
 This in turn can directly impact engagement rate and drive real users (and real customers) away.

-Where do we still choose humans over robots?
+Why do we still choose humans over robots?

-Despite the speed factor, a new study by NewVoiceMedia reveals that 75% of consumers prefer a live-agent to handle their customer service inquiries.
+Despite the speed factor, a new study by NewVoiceMedia reveals that 75% of consumers prefer a live-agent to handle their social media customer service inquiries.
 The most common reason for this is – perhaps unsurprisingly – “a lack of understanding of the issue” on part of the bots.
 Sorry robots, you are not ready to handle our sensitive human issues, yet!

 According to a study done by tech.co, it’s linked to understanding irrational thoughts or feelings.
 Chatbots are designed to answer questions based on pre-determined keywords and programmed hints.
 In many cases, humans want to go beyond the logical answer and simply need emotional support.
 Basically, they want their feelings to be heard.

-Speed and Development of automation technology
+Speed and development of automation technology in social customer service

 It’s all about Balance

 Despite the inevitable changes to our world, automation is here to stay.
 Growth-oriented businesses will build their competitive advantage any way they can.
 The advantages of applying automation to your business plan, ultimately could be the difference in the growth of your social empire.